chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     - Set OpenSearch EBS volume size based on your load needs.
     - Set OpenSearch EBS volume type; default is `gp3`; change as required.
     - Set OpenSearch EBS volume IOPs, based on your load needs.
-    - If you want to configure the database during deployment, select `yes` and provide details accordingly for the selected backup type; for S3 backup, provide details like `bucket name`.
+    - If you want to configure the backup during deployment, select `yes` and provide details accordingly for the selected backup type; for S3 backup, provide details like `bucket name`.

     ```bash
     The backup needs to be configured during deployment: